Hyperbolic 3-manifolds with large kissing number: Introduction

 An important ingredient in \cite{S97} is the high multiplicity of nonconjugated elements in $\SL_2(\mathbb{Z})$ of a given trace, a result proven by Siegel.
 As it was mentioned before, the surfaces come from principal congruence subgroups of $\SL_2(\mathbb{Z}),$ and the level of the group depends on the given trace.
 The result then follows from the fact that the translation length in $\SL_2(\mathbb{R})$ is determined by the trace.
 In dimension 3 this is no longer the case, and a new version of a trace-length relation in $\SL_2(\mathbb{C})$ is needed.
-This is introduced in Section \ref{sec:hypgeo} after we recall some special features of the geometry of the hyperbolic $3$-space (see Proposition \ref{prop:displacement_equality}).
+This is presented in Section \ref{sec:hypgeo} after we recall some special features of the geometry of the hyperbolic $3$-space (see Proposition \ref{prop:displacement_equality}).

 There is no generalization of Siegel's result for discrete subgroups of $\SL_2(\mathbb{C})$.
 Instead, we are able to apply a theorem due to Sarnak (\cite{Sar83}) on averages of class numbers of binary quadratic forms over the ring of integers of imaginary quadratic fields (see Theorem \ref{thm:Sarnak_growth}).
+It is worth to mention that the relation given in Theorem \ref{thm:Sarnak_growth} is clear only for Bianchi groups.
+Hence, our approach cannot be used for compact manifolds.
 In Section \ref{sec:quadforms} we review the definitions and important facts about these quadratic forms, and the relation with discrete subgroups of isometries of $\Hyp$.
 This allows us to construct the groups $\Gamma_i$ as suitable index-two normal extension of principal congruence subgroups of $\SL_2(\Od),$ where $\Od$ denotes the ring of integers of an imaginary quadratic field with class number one.
 This is the content of Section \ref{sec:cong_subpgs_and_systoles}.
 The proof of Theorem \ref{thm:main_theorem} is completed in Section \ref{sec:proofmainthm}.

+\textit{Acknowledgements.} We would like to express our gratitude to the referee, whose careful reading and professional feedback has undoubtedly allowed us to share a much improved article with the community.
+We also want to thank B. Petri and M. F. Bourque for correspondence.
+The first author thanks the KIAS for hospitality and financial support during a two-weeks research visit in Korea.